-4 questions to ask yourself before hiring a translator
+4 questions to ask yourself before having your documents translated for a foreign market

-1. What language does my translator speak natively?
+1. What language should my translator speak natively?

 You want your translator to have perfect knowledge of not only the target language but also its culture.
 This is why you should look for a native translator.
 For instance, if you need a document for a French audience, have it translated by a French translator.

-A native translator has a more intricate understanding of the various linguistic and cultural elements of their mother tongue than of a second language, which they learned later.
+A native translator has a more intricate understanding of the various linguistic and cultural elements of his or her mother tongue than of a second language, which he or she learned later.

 2. What should my translator specialise in?